TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

 A spur pipe leads from the return to an expansion vessel and a pressure relief valve.
 The expansion vessel maintains an even pressure in the system as the water temperature changes.
 The pressure relief valve vents outside if something goes wrong and the pressure becomes too high.

-There's filling loop connected to the flow pipe which can be used to top up the system pressure.
+There's a filling loop connected to the flow pipe which can be used to top up the system pressure.
 There's also the confusingly named "Impel Filling Device" on the return pipe.
 The main purpose seems to be as a removable filter that catches any crud from our old pipes and radiators before it can reach the heat pump.

 # Electrics